Mark Janney: Dagenham & Redbridge

 After unsuccessful trials at Football League clubs Colchester United and Southend United, Janney signed for Isthmian League Premier Division club Dagenham & Redbridge in September 1997.
 A hamstring injury wiped out most of his 1998–99 season.
 Janney won the first silverware of his career during the 1999–00 season, when the Daggers were promoted to the Conference as Isthmian League Premier Division champions.
 He made 39 appearances and scored three goals during the 2000–01 season, as the Daggers finished third in their first season in the Conference.
 Janney was a virtual ever-present during the 2001–02 season, making 41 appearances and scoring two goals.

 A fifth-place finish saw the Dagenham qualify for the Conference playoffs in the 2002–03 season, but the club's season ended with a 3–2 extra time golden goal defeat to Doncaster Rovers in the final.
 Janney made 35 appearances during the 2002–03 season and scored four goals.
 Dagenham stumbled to a mid-table finish during the 2003–04 season and Janney still made 42 appearances and scored two goals.
 The 2004–05 season proved to be the last of Janney's Dagenham career, in which he made 28 appearances and scored three goals.
 He departed the club at the end of the season, having failed to agree a new contract.
 Janney made nearly 300 appearances during his eight-year Daggers career.

-Maldon Town
+2005–06 season

 Janney had a brief spell at Isthmian League Premier Division club Maldon Town during the 2005 off-season and made no competitive appearances.

-Heybridge Swifts

-Janney signed for Isthmian League Premier Division club Heybridge Swifts in August 2005.
-He eight league appearances for the club without scoring before departing in October 2005.
+He transferred to Isthmian League Premier Division club Heybridge Swifts in August 2005 and made eight league appearances for the club without scoring before departing to join Conference South club Thurrock in October 2005.

-Thurrock

-Janney joined Conference South club Thurrock in October 2005.
 He departed the club in July 2006, having made 25 league appearances and scored two goals.